-In this four-part series, Kathryn and Hayley discuss some of their favorite indie mystery games.
+In this five-part series, Kathryn and Hayley discuss some of their favorite indie mystery games.
 First, they do a deep-dive on “Remedy,” the first installment in the Carol Reed series, and discuss the game’s charming atmosphere and captivating storyline.
 “Reed” into it below, or listen to our audio transcript!

 Created and edited by Kathryn Cooperman and Hayley Garden.
 Transcript edited for clarity.

 All images courtesy of MDNA Games.

 We’re talking about Carol Reed.
 Carol Reed is a mystery game [series] about a British girl in her 20s solving mysteries in scenic Sweden.
 I am new to Carol Reed.
 So, Kathryn, as the Carol Reed veteran, would you like to go into more detail about what we are chatting about today?